An anonymous method in C# is a method that has no name and allows us to create delegate instances without writing a separate method.

 };

-The following is an example of the anonymous method.
+Here is an example of an anonymous method in C#.

 using System;